Skip to main content

 • portal β€” Developer Portal for API discovery

-• keycloak β€” Identity and access management (pre-configured)
+• keycloak β€” Identity and access management (pre-configured with demo users)

-The first run downloads images (~2GB).
-Subsequent starts take < 10 seconds.
+The first run downloads images (~3GB).
+Subsequent starts take < 30 seconds.

 Step 2: Verify Services Are Running